Revised 18 September 2022

 - a diverging lens, shown in the bottom of the diagram, causes parallel light rays from a distant object to bend and spread out so they appear to have come from its focus.
 Like a converging lens, the focal length is the distance between its centre and the focus.
 By convention the focal length of a diverging lens is negative.

-The diagram below, which if you’ve studied physics at high school you will recall is called a ‘ray diagram’, shows that when the rays of light from a distant object pass through a converging lens, they form an inverted image, which is reduced in size compared to the object.
+The diagram below (which if you’ve studied physics at high school you may recall is called a ray diagram) shows that when the rays of light from a distant object pass through a converging lens, they form an inverted image, which is reduced in size compared to the object.

 The ray diagram below shows that when rays of light from a distant object pass through a diverging lens they spread out, so that they appear to come from an image which is closer to the lens and reduced in size compared to the object.
 This is called a virtual image, because the rays of light don’t actually form an image.

-A Galilean telescope consists of two lenses: a large converging lens of long focal length (known as the objective) and an eyepiece which is a diverging lens of a short focal length.
-Interestingly, as the diagrams above show, both of these lenses on their own produce a smaller image of a distant object.
-I’ll explain next how they work together to produce an image which is enlarged.
+A Galilean telescope consists of two lenses: a large converging lens of long focal length (the objective) and the eyepiece – a diverging lens of a short focal length.
+Interestingly, both of these lenses on their own produce a smaller image of a distant object, but when combined the produce a magnified image.

-If we consider a distant object, such as that shown below, then its apparent size is how large it appears when viewed by an observer.
+The apparent size is how large an object appears when viewed by an observer.
 For larger astronomical objects the apparent size is often measured in degrees.
 For example, the apparent diameter of the Moon is roughly 0.5 degrees.
 A telescope makes the apparent size larger.

 If we put a converging lens in front of the distant object then it will focus the light rays and produce an inverted image, which will be positioned as shown below.

-The diagram above shows a number of light rays from the distant object.
+The diagram above shows 4 light rays from the distant object.

 - A light ray from the top of the object striking the top of the lens (labelled 1) and a light ray from the top of the object striking the middle of the lens (labelled 2) are both brought to a focus.